Wreckstation/iConsultancy/README.md

 ```
 pipenv lock #creates a pipfile.lock
 ```
-     - `pipenv lock` checks your system and ensure all necessary dependencies are installed and updated
+`pipenv lock` checks your system to ensure all necessary dependencies are installed and updated

 6. Run these commands:
 ```